-The aggregate unrecognized compensation for the non-vested restricted stock units and performance shares as of January 27, 2019, is \$63.7 million and \$6.8 million, respectively, which will be recognized over 2.3 and 1.3 years, respectively.
+The aggregate unrecognized compensation for the non-vested restricted stock units as of January 26, 2020 was \$71.8 million, which will be recognized over a weighted-average period of 2.4 years.

-Restricted Stock Units, Cash-Settled, Non-Employee Directors.
+Restricted Stock Units, Non-Employee Directors

 The Company maintains a compensation program pursuant to which restricted stock units are granted to the Company's directors that are not employed by the Company or any of its subsidiaries.
-In June 2015, the Company changed its director compensation program so that a portion of the stock units granted under the program would be settled in cash and a portion would be settled in shares of the Company's common stock.
-Restricted stock units awarded under the program are scheduled to vest on the earlier of (i) one year after the grant date or (ii) the day immediately preceding the annual meeting of shareholders in the year following the grant.
+Under the Company's director compensation program, a portion of the stock units granted under the program would be settled in cash and a portion would be settled in shares of the Company's common stock.
+Restricted stock units awarded under the program are scheduled to vest on the earlier of (i) one year after the grant date or (ii) the day immediately preceding the annual meeting of stockholders in the year following the grant.
 The portion of a restricted stock unit award under the program that is to be settled in cash will, subject to vesting, be settled when the director who received the award separates from the board of directors.
-The portion of a restricted stock unit award under the program that is to be settled in shares of stock will, subject to vesting, be settled promptly following vesting.
+The portion of a restricted stock unit award under the program that is to be settled stock unit award under the program that is to be settled in cash will, subject to vesting, be settled in shares of stock will, subject to vesting, be settled promptly following vesting.
 There were no changes to the terms and conditions of the existing awards.

 The restricted stock units that are to be settled in cash are accounted for as liabilities.
-Because these awards are not typically settled until a non-employee director's separation from service, the value of these awards is re-measured at the end of each reporting period until settlement.

-As of January 27, 2019, the total number of vested but unsettled restricted stock units for non-employee directors is 176,861.
-As of January 27, 2019, \$9.2 million of the liability associated with these awards is included in "Other long-term liabilities" within the Balance Sheets.
+These awards are not typically settled until a non-employee director's separation from service, so the value of both the unvested and vested but unsettled awards are re-measured at the end of each reporting period until settlement.
+As of January 26, 2020, the total number of vested, but unsettled awards was 190,873 units, and \$10.5 million of the liability associated with these awards was included in "Other long-term liabilities" in the Balance Sheets.